nadelgr/BOMILP_BB/README.txt

     43) -mipTime        Values: positive reals -    The maximum time to spend on each single objective MIP solve during BB (in seconds). (default value - 60)

-    44) -bbNodes        Values: positive integers - The maximum number of nodes to process for each single objective MIP solved during BB. (default value - 1000000000)
+    44) -mipNode        Values: positive integers - The maximum number of nodes to process for each single objective MIP solved during BB. (default value - 1000000000)

     45) -presolve1time  Values: positive reals -    The maximum amount of time to spend in presolve phase 1 (in seconds).